Logo

 A young man engaged in a video call, expressing concern while discussing rates with a client.

 Preparation plays an important role in this process.
 Do your homework before entering negotiations.
-Understand the market rates for your services and be ready to explain how your unique skills set you apart.
+Understand the market rates for your services and be prepared to explain how your unique skill set sets you apart from others.
 The goal is to make clients feel they are making a sound investment in you and your work.

 Find And Target Premium Clients